MicrosoftDocs/azure-docs/articles/app-service/app-service-deploy-local-git.md

 ---
 **Symptom**: `Error - Changes committed to remote repository but your web app not updated.`

-**Cause**: This error can occur if you are deploying a Node.js app containing a package.json file that specifies additional required modules.
+**Cause**: This error can happen if you deploy a Node.js app with a _package.json_ file that specifies additional required modules.

 **Resolution**: Additional messages containing 'npm ERR!' should be logged prior to this error, and can provide additional context on the failure.
 The following are known causes of this error and the corresponding 'npm ERR!' message: